 Developing new energy service propositions and regulatory and policy frameworks

-To address the major energy challenges by fostering research, innovation and education, in collaboration with industrial and other partners, that integrates the science, engineering and policy expertise at Imperial to produce systemic solutions.
+Excellence in research, innovation and education through a culture of multi-disciplinary working that integrates the science, engineering and policy expertise at Imperial and in collaboration with industry and other partners to produce systemic solutions.

-- Position Imperial to influence the international debate on transitions in energy provision and end-use.
+- Position Imperial to influence the international debate on the energy transition.

-- Initiate research programmes and support ongoing activities in grand challenge topics.
-This includes supporting idea generation, sourcing funding, working with partner organisations and disseminating findings.
+- Initiate research programmes and support ongoing activities in major challenge topics.